ldijkman/randomnerd_esp32_wifi_manager/README.md

 --

 ---
-## Electra's Sneak Sleek Peek Preview, Future Up/Download, Edit, Delete
+## Electra's  Up/Download, Edit, Delete
+# ace js online inbrowser filemanager / Editor, cloudeditor / webeditor
+- edit the files on your ESP8266 webserver / or create files on the webserver

 ## OnLine InBrowser Manage Contents of LittleFS on ESP8266, FileManager